Anti-fascist protest in Oregon leads to 3 arrests, suspect sought for defacing war memorial

 The Portland Police Bureau said the protesters gathered to counter a demonstration outside the Multnomah County Courthouse that was abruptly canceled.

 Police did not provide details about the previously planned demonstration, but Oregon Live reported it was rumored to be a Ku Klux Klan white supremacy rally at a downtown park.
-Counter-protesters, including anti-fascist activists, or Antifa, still showed up even though police said the original event was scrapped.
+Counter-protesters, including members of Antifa, still showed up even though police said the original event was scrapped.

 "While the rally was being held and was peaceful, Portland Police officers stayed away," the police bureau said.
 "However, some people in the group began acting in a violent, threatening manner against attendees who were legally capturing photos and videos."